natecraddock/zf/README.md

 # zf

-zf is a commandline fuzzy finder with a special focus on filepath finding
+zf is a commandline fuzzy finder with a focus on accurate filepath matching

+## Building

+To provide easier access, zf targets the latest stable version of Zig.
+Compile with `zig build`.

+## Use

+zf accepts lines on stdin and outputs the selection on stdout.
+Use with a pipe, or io redirection.

 ## Why zf over fzf, fzy, selecta, pick, etc?

-I created zf to solve one problem I found in all alternatives I tried: no widely available fuzzy finder makes a special emphasis on filename matching. zf attempts to intelligently alter its matching algorithm to prioritize matches on the names of files.
+I created zf to solve a problem I found in all of the fuzzy finders I tried: none prioritized matches on filenames.
+Because the filenames in a tree are typically unique, zf attempts to intelligently alter its matching algorithm to rank matches on filenames higher.

 ## Does the name 'zf' mean anything?